adish-jain/trading-engine/readme.md

 In total, I spent four days fleshing this project out.
 To break it down by day:

 - Day 1: *Understanding the Problem & Creating a Framework*
-    Was spent on familiarizing myself with the problem I had to solve, and then understanding the tools and libraries by which I could produce some solution.
+    The first day was spent on familiarizing myself with the problem I had to solve, and then understanding the tools and libraries by which I could produce some solution.
 This meant a lot of Googling, watching Youtube tutorials, and reading plenty of documentation.
 Once I had reviewed HTTP protocols and had a solid grasp of Falcon and how it works, I began to shift gears to actually designing a framework which could solve the problem.
 This meant setting my problem in the Object-Oriented Paradigm, and understanding exactly what objects I was dealing with, how they interacted, and the extent of their interactions.
 No code was written on Day 1 except some very simple playing around.

 - Day 2: *Processing & Storing Orders*
-    Once I conceptualized the framework, I began to actually write some code.
+    On the second day, once I conceptualized the framework, I began to actually write some code.
 I first went about solving the problem of how I could take JSON inputs and store it in memory.
 I further decomposed this problem into two parts: processing JSON inputs and storing data in memory.

+    The first problem of processing JSON was easily solved once I discovered `request.stream.read()`, to which I could then apply `json.loads()` and have my data in a Python dictionary structure.
+The second problem required a lot more thinking.
+Namely, I was presented with trader ids and trader-specific order information, and had to come up with a way to store that information so that it was specific to each trader id, but also was aggregate so that I could look through all orders when trying to find a match.

+    The solution I came up with was to create my own barebones database class which had two key instance attributes: `traders` and `orders`.
+The former would be an array of trader ids, each appended at the time that trader's order is processed.
+The latter would be an array of Pandas dataframes which contain orders specific to a trader.
+These two arrays are index-matched, which means the dataframes in `orders` correspond, by index, to the trader ids in `traders`.

+    Using this database framework, I nod had a way to store order information specific to each trader, which was necessary for the /orders/<trader-id> endpoint.
+But in trying to match orders, I had to figure out a way to consider all orders in aggregate.
+The solution to this was simple enough after some thinking: I simply had to take all the dataframes in `orders` and put them together in one larger dataframe, which I could then manipulate using the matching logic described above.

+    With this, I had a way to look at trader and order information from two perspectives: on a very granular level specific to each trader, and also on a more collective scale where I could consider all existing orders made.

+- Day 3: *Developing the Matching Logic*
+    With the protocols to process order information, and a system to store it, I now I had to begin tackling the Goliath which was the matching logic.
+Of course, extensive work has been prior done in developing extremely advanced algorithms to support order matching.
+Attempting to code out one of these was not the point of this project.
+Instead, the point of this project was developing a framework into which one of these algorithms could fit.
+For this reason, I wanted to keep the matching logic relatively simple, but of course not *too* simple.

+    I first wrote out the code to tackle the case when orders are exactly the same in quantity.
+Therefore, a match would only be made if someone is buying exactly the amount which someone else is selling.
+This required manipulations of my dataframe, and a lot of reading up on Pandas documentation and StackOverflow, but was not super difficult to do.

+    After I had that base done, I began to build on it by thinking through the logic I wanted to eventually implement, and how I wanted to assign priorities to orders.
+What I eventually came up with has already been discussed in the *Matching Logic* section so I won't repeat it here, but coming up with such logic was a creative journey.
+What I mean by that is that this is exactly what people do when they conceive ideas that are applied on the daily: sit back and think through what works, and then see if it is feasible to implement.
+And just by doing this over and over, and optimizing a little bit here and there on each iteration, we, as a society, construct the advanced algorithms and concepts that are put to use everywhere in life.
+It's amazing.

+- Day 4: *Testing, Error-Checking, and Quick Fixes*
+    After I had most of the code written out, the last day of work followed easily.
+This day was mostly spent wrapping up all the code, and doing a lot of testing.
+Though I was testing throughout the course of the project, this was less ad-hoc testing of specific modules, and more dedicated time to really ensure everything is working properly together.

+    Testing, of course, led to a lot of time spent debugging, accidentally breaking my project, and then rewinding and fixing.
+It was definitely a process.
+Because this was a framework I wasn't too familiar with, it was also difficult at times to understand what exactly was causing the program to break.
+There were so many variables, and so it was a long process to pinpoint exactly what was causing a specific issue.
+But with each bug I ran into, I learned something new about the libraries and the framework with which I was dealing, and so I guess the best way to learn really is just to get your hands dirty.

+    The last few hours were spent writing up this entire write-up, which is perhaps just as important as the last few days combined. **For if you cannot convey what you've created, you take away from the sum of human knowledge**.